-\42.
-APPLIED PSYCHOLOGY.
-Either semester.
+43. APPLIED PSYCHOLOGY.
 3 credits.

-Introductory survey of techniques used and results obtained by applied psychologists in their analyses of social and economic life.
-Such areas as business, education, clinical studies, home, industry, law and criminology, medicine, personnel problems, social change, and vocation are included.
+Prerequisite 41.
+Introductory survey of techniques used and results obtained by applied psychologists in their analyses of business, education, clinical problems, home, industry, law and criminology, medicine, personnel relationships, social change, and vocation.
+Lectures, reports, and discussions.

-51. PSYCHOLOGY FOR NURSES.
+51. Psychology for Nurses.
 2 credits.

 Designed to prepare prospective nurses to meet the psychological problems that will appear in their profession.
-The material covered will be the applications of psychology to specific hospital situations and public health nursing.
+Attention is given to applications of psychology to specific hospital situations and public health nursing as well as to basic facts and principles.

-\52.
-EDUCATIONAL PSYCHOLOGY.
-Either semester.
+52. Educational Psychology.
 3 credits.

-Designed to prepare the prospective teacher or supervisor to guide the allround development of his students more efficiently.
-Concepts of growth, learning, ad-justment, and individual differences are stressed.
-Some opportunity for the observation and study of children.
+Prerequisite 41.
+Designed to prepare the prospective teacher or supervisor to guide the all-round development of his students more efficiently.
+Concepts of growth, learning, adjustment, and individual differences are stressed.
+Observations of different classroom situations are included.

-\62.
-BUSINESS PSYCHOLOGY.
-Second semester.
+62. Human Relations in Business and Industry.
 3 credits.